Reviews You Can Rely On

 Many companies offer options that meet multiple demands, gifting warmth and walkability so you don't have to purchase multiple pairs of boots for cold weather living.
 This class of footwear generally provides ample warmth for most people and are comfortable enough to enjoy hikes, whether around town or on the trail.
 If your ambitions involve extreme cold or lengthy distances, we'd steer you toward a more specific category, but many shoppers will be happy with a general-use model.
 As you navigate through our various reviews, you'll find that some of our award winners excel as a true do-everything boot with hardly any compromises.

-winter boots - options like the north face chilkat v 400 can handle most winter...
+winter boots - boots like the north face chilkat v 400 work well for most winter...

-Options like The North Face Chilkat V 400 can handle most winter demands.
+Boots like the North Face Chilkat V 400 work well for most winter activities.

 Winter Hiking Boots